edsu/luckysocial/README.md

 # luckysocial

-This is a small utility that will read a given CSV that has a column called *name* in it (there can be others as well) and will write out a new CSV that includes all the old columns and new ones for twitter, facebook, instagram, youtube, and rss.
+This is a small utility that will read a given CSV that has a name in it (there can be others as well) and will write out a new CSV that includes all the old columns and new ones for twitter, facebook, instagram, youtube, and rss.

 The program looks up the name on Google and uses the top ranked result as the homepage for the name, and then looks for social media accounts on the homepage.